 So, now you might have decided on the product you want to sell online.
 A complete research of the product has made up your mind to make it as your business instrument.
-So, have you researched on the different rules and regulations that might affect you while opening your E-commerce business?
+So, have you researched on the different rules and regulations and business laws that might affect you while opening your E-commerce business?

 If you are starting a business there are many things you should know and should focus on, as this would help you plan well to save you additional time and money that would be spent if any such issues pop up in future.

-The dreadful Word – TAXES
+The dreadful Word – TAXES of business laws

 If you are new to the E-commerce business, then I guess you might be least aware of this fact that not only every country but also the states have different standards and guidelines when it comes to taxes.

 For Example: If the demographics of your store is located in the UK where your product is exclusive of taxes and you are selling your product in some other country like Australia, then you need to include the taxes as per the country’s guidelines and then sell the product.